rv2442/Cloud-Architect-Using-Azure-Udacity-NanoDegree/README.md

 _This project was submitted by Rahul Vijan as part of the Nanodegree At Udacity._

 >As part of Udacity Honor code, your submissions must be your own work,
-hence submitting this project as yours will cause you to break the
+hence submitting this project as yours may cause you to break the
-Udacity Honor Code and may result in the suspension of your account.
+Udacity Honor Code and hence result in the suspension of your account.
 >
->Me, the author of the project, allow you to check the solution as a reference,
+>Me, the author of the project, allows you to check the solution as a reference,
 but if you submit it, it's your own responsibility if you get expelled.
 >
 >Copyright (c) 2022 Rahul Vijan